coolsteed/coolsteed.github.io/random.md

 permalink: /Random/
 ---

-## Recent tasks (updated 06/21)
+## Recent tasks (updated 2024-01)

-- Finish a revision and submit it back.
+- Preparing for teaching Method 101.

+- Starting a new draft for BDS.

+- Design a task for LLM related assignment.

-- Finish the final empirical chapter and send it to committee.
+- Rewrite the literature review part of a piece and submit it to SER or ASR.

+- Working on a conference logistics.

-- Finish a revision outline for a special issue.
+- Working on a outline of interview questions.